TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

   and `standard/ieee/draft/802.1/Qcw/ieee802-dot1q-sched.yang`
   from the https://github.com/YangModels/yang.git

-- Since enet-lld only supports to configure the `admin-control-list`, `baseTime` (`admin-base-time`) and cycleTime (`admin-cycle-time`), this section only describes the parameters of the `admin-control-list` Here are parameters of the `admin-control-list` after converting parameters from yang to to xml
+- Enet-lld supports to configure the `admin-control-list`, `baseTime` (`admin-base-time`) and cycleTime (`admin-cycle-time`), this section describes the parameters of the `admin-control-list` Here are parameters of the `admin-control-list` after converting parameters from yang to to xml